MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/get-battery-info.md

 </Page>
 ```

-If your app isn't named **App1**, you'll need to replace the first part of the class name in the previous snippet with the namespace of your app.
-For example, if you created a project named **BasicBatteryApp**, you'd replace `x:Class="App1.MainPage"` with `x:Class="BasicBatteryApp.MainPage"`.
-You should also replace `xmlns:local="using:App1"` with `xmlns:local="using:BasicBatteryApp"`.

 Next, open your project's **MainPage.xaml.cs** file and replace the existing code with the following.

+> [!NOTE]
+> If your app isn't named **App1**, you'll need to rename the namespace in the following example with the name you gave your project.
+For example, if you created a project named **BasicBatteryApp**, you'd replace namespace `App1` with namespace `BasicBatteryApp`.

 ```csharp
 using System;